Mutual Funds vs PMS vs AIF

 Cons

-High fees
+High fees compared to mutual funds

-Potential for higher returns
+Potential for better returns

-Alternative investment funds Pros and Cons
+Alternative investment funds pros and cons

 Pros